eloqdata/eloq-website/website/blog/2024-08-25-benchmark-txlog/index.md

 - `-t`: Number of threads for parallel execution, which we have set to a fixed value of 80.
 - `-c`: Number of clients per thread.
 We configured it to 40, 60 and 80, this resulted in total concurrency values of 3200, 4800 and 6400, calculated as `thread_num × client_num`.

-Notice that in this experiment, we have a higher concurrency compared with previous experiments, due to increased latency caused by seperating LogService from TxService.
+In this experiment, we have higher concurrency compared with previous experiments due to increased latency caused by seperating LogService from TxService.

 #### Results

-Below are the results illustrates **EloqKV**'s throughput and latency with different number of disks with varying concurrencies simulating different levels of concurrent database access.
 The following graph shows how disk count impacts the performance of **EloqKV**.

 X-axis: Represents the varying thread numbers employed during the benchmark, simulating different levels of concurrent database access.